airtonix/vue-localize/README.md

 ```html
 <a v-link="{name: $localizeRoute('about')}"></a>
 ```
 Method ```$localizeRoute()``` works only with names of routes, but not with paths, so routes used in navigation links should be named.
-And, please, don't use unnamed routes / sub-routes to avoid unexpected behaviour.
+And, please, don't use unnamed routes / sub-routes to avoid unexpected behavior.
 This case (using unnamed routes with this plugin) is not tested yet.

 ## Language selector example
 Simple selector with bootstrap dropdown